notification-system/docs/frontend-initial-spec.md

 * Automatically refresh the details of the currently viewed patient if the backend changes

 ## Create Code Alerts
-* Ability to create code alert from the frontend
+* Ability to create code alert from the frontend app
 * Swipe right to left anywhere to bring up additional menu from which you can select to create code alert
 * On non-mobile devices, this menu can be brought up using Ctrl + M
 * Automatically populates the lowest location that the current user has access to.